keefo/NeewerLite/README.md

 open neewerlite://toggleLight
 ```
 ## Voice Control Interaction
 You could integrate these commands into Voice Control.

 Open “System Preferences” -> “Accessibility” -> “Voice Control” -> “Commands”, Click the “+” button to create a new command, give a name to your new command such as “Meow” and choose “Any Application” then choose perform “Open URL”.
 Type in “neewerlite://toggleLight” for example.

 Now, when you say “Meow” voice control will switch on/off your LED lights.

 # TO DO LIST

 If you find a way to implement these features, feel free to create a pull request.

-- [ ] Add scene switch control
+- [ ] Add scene support
+- [ ] Lights sync with music
+- [ ] Add pictures for other Neewer LED lights

 # License